Phillip Danault: Amateur

+Professional

-Chicago Blackhawks
+Chicago Blackhawks (2012–2016)

 Danault after being selected by the Chicago Blackhawks during the 2011 NHL entry draft.

-After attending the Blackhawks' 2013 training camp, Danault was reassigned to the Rockford IceHogs for the 2013–14 season.
-While often playing on the IceHogs third-line, Danault recorded six goals and 20 assists in his rookie year.
+Attending training camp with the Blackhawks in September 2013, Danault was reassigned to the AHL for the 2013–14 season.
+While often playing lower in the IceHogs' lineup, he recorded six goals and 20 assists over the course of his first full professional campaign.

-Danault participated in the 2014 Rookie Tournament in London, Ontario, where he scored three goals over his first two games.
-Following this, he joined the Blackhawks for their 2014 training camp and played on a line with Dennis Rasmussen and Ryan Hartman.
-After playing in a few preseason games, Danault was reassigned to the IceHogs to start the 2014–15 season.
-However, as a result of numerous injuries to the Blackhawks lineup, Danault was recalled to the NHL level on November 21, and he made his NHL debut the following night against the Edmonton Oilers.
-At the time of the recall, Danault had recorded three goals and seven assists in 14 games with the IceHogs.
+Following a strong performance in the Blackhawks' 2014 Rookie Tournament held in London, Ontario, where he scored three goals over his first two games, Danault earned a spot in preseason action, centering a line which included Dennis Rasmussen and Ryan Hartman before rejoining Rockford to begin the 2014–15 season.
+However, as a result of numerous injuries to the Chicago lineup, Danault was recalled by the team on November 21, and he made his NHL debut the following night against the Edmonton Oilers.
+At the time of his recall, Danault had recorded three goals and seven assists in 14 games with the IceHogs.
 He played in one more game following his debut before being returned to the AHL on November 24.
-Danault finished the regular season with 13 goals and 25 assists for 38 points through 70 games.
-It was later revealed that Danault had played most of the season with a torn labrum.
+Danault finished the regular season with 13 goals and 25 assists for 38 points through 70 games despite later revelation that he had played most of this time with a torn labrum.

-Danault underwent surgery to repair his left hip during the 2015 offseason and was expected to miss four months to recover.
-However, his recovery was quicker than expected and he returned to the IceHogs lineup in December.
-After playing in six games with the IceHogs, Danault was recalled to the NHL level, and earned his first NHL point with an assist on Andrew Shaw's goal in a 4–3 win against the San Jose Sharks on December 20.
-A few weeks later, he scored his first career NHL goal on January 8, 2016, in a 3–1 win against the Buffalo Sabres.
+Initially expected to miss four months to recover from offseason surgery in August 2015, Danault returned to the IceHogs lineup quicker than anticipated.
+After appearing in six games with the IceHogs by mid-December, he was recalled to the NHL level, and registered his first NHL point with an assist on a goal scored by teammate Andrew Shaw in a 4–3 win against the San Jose Sharks on December 20.
+A few weeks later, he scored his first career NHL goal on January 8, 2016, in a 3–1 win over the Buffalo Sabres.